-(Last Updated on : 03/12/2014)
+(Last Updated on : 18/10/2019)

-Chandrabhaga River is one of the important rivers in Amaravati district
+The Chandrabhaga River is one of the important rivers in Amaravati district

 .
 It is also the tributary of Purna River

-, it forms a part of Tapti
+and forms a part of Tapti

 - Purna river system.

-Chandra River flows from the base of the main Himalayan
+The Chandra River flows from the base of the main Himalayan

 towards the south to merge with the Bhaga River in the downstream of Keylong.
-The combined river is called 'Chandrabhaga River' and it flows to the north- west.
-These two rivers join in Tandi and later Chenab
+Together the Chandra and Bhaga rivers combine and form the Chandrabhaga River, which flows in a north- west direction.
+These 2 rivers join in Tandi and later Chenab

 , a major tributary of Indus River

 The main stream of Chandrabhaga River raises just down the Vairat plateau

 in the Chikhaldara hills.
 There the Chandrabhaga River takes an eastward course draining the south slopes of Chikhaldara

 and Gawilgarh plateaus.
-There is a dam on the Chandrabhaga River as it comes out of the valley.
-Chandrabhaga River takes a more southward turn from the dam
+As the Chandrabhaga River comes out of the valley, there is a dam constructed in the spot.
+The river takes a more southward turn from the dam

 before it meets with Purna River on the border of Amravati District and Akola district

-Chandrabhaga River is different from the Bhima River
+The Chandrabhaga River is different from the Bhima River

 , which is popularly called as Chandrabhaga at Pandharpur.